duffee/Mojolicious_session_example/docs/Authenticate.md

 * quickest way of making sure you've got the right behaviour is to render to text, as in the failed login
 * a better render method directs the render to a template

-## templates/login/login.html.ep
+## templates/tutorial/login.html.ep
 fixed the form_for line to use the named route 'do_login'

-## templates/login/welcome.html.ep
+## templates/tutorial/welcome.html.ep
 Added a new template as a landing page for successful logins

 #### NOTES ####

-OJO! - the on_user_login method needs you to return the rendered objects
+*OJO!* - the on_user_login method needs you to return the rendered objects

 works for render(text =>), but not render(msg) which needs a template, I think